 MCP server

 The Extentos MCP server (`@extentos/mcp-server`) is an npm package an AI agent (Claude Code, Cursor, Windsurf, Cline) installs once and then uses to add Meta Ray-Ban smart-glasses capabilities to a native iOS or Android app.
-It exposes 18 deterministic tools across 7 categories — discovery, generation, guidance, validation, simulation, production-readiness, and documentation — plus a CLI for account linking, telemetry consent, and update checks.
+It exposes a tight set of deterministic tools across 7 categories — discovery, generation, guidance, validation, simulation, production-readiness, and search — plus a CLI for account linking, telemetry consent, and update checks.
 This is the agent's operating manual.

 The MCP server is how an AI agent — Claude Code, Cursor, Windsurf, Cline, or any Model Context Protocol-compatible host — operates Extentos.
-The agent invokes deterministic tools; the server reads project state, generates code, mutates the AppSpec, brokers simulator sessions, and queries debugging traces.
+The agent invokes deterministic tools; the server primes the agent on what capabilities the glasses expose, returns canonical SDK code patterns in Kotlin and Swift, scaffolds the project, brokers simulator sessions, and queries debugging traces.
 The server itself has no planning tool — agents are better planners than regex bundles.
 Tools are typed primitives the agent composes in sequence.

 Install